Hypnotic (2021 film)

 Hypnotic is a 2021 American thriller film directed by Matt Angel and Suzanne Coote, written by Richard D'Ovidio and starring Kate Siegel, Jason O'Mara, and Dulé Hill.
 It was released on October 27, 2021, by Netflix.

 Plot

-A woman (Andrea) is all alone in a building and receives a phone call telling her, "This is how the world ends".
-The elevator walls apparently close in on her and she cries.
+In an elevator, a woman named Andrea receives a phone call telling her, "This is how the world ends."
+She begins crying as the walls appear to close in on her.